landy8530/containerization/Docker.md

 ##### 2.2.4.1 Images

-An *image* is a read-only template with instructions for creating a Docker container.
+> An *image* is a read-only template with instructions for creating a Docker container.
 Often, an image is *based on* another image, with some additional customization.
 For example, you may build an image which is based on the `ubuntu` image, but installs the Apache web server and your application, as well as the configuration details needed to make your application run.
+>

-You might create your own images or you might only use those created by others and published in a registry.
+> You might create your own images or you might only use those created by others and published in a registry.
 To build your own image, you create a *Dockerfile* with a simple syntax for defining the steps needed to create the image and run it.
 Each instruction in a Dockerfile creates a layer in the image.
 When you change the Dockerfile and rebuild the image, only those layers which have changed are rebuilt.
 This is part of what makes images so lightweight, small, and fast, when compared to other virtualization technologies.

+Docker镜像，带环境打包好的程序，可以直接启动运行。

 ##### 2.2.4.2 Containers

-A container is a runnable instance of an image.
+> A container is a runnable instance of an image.
 You can create, start, stop, move, or delete a container using the Docker API or CLI.
 You can connect a container to one or more networks, attach storage to it, or even create a new image based on its current state.
+>

-By default, a container is relatively well isolated from other containers and its host machine.
+> By default, a container is relatively well isolated from other containers and its host machine.
 You can control how isolated a container’s network, storage, or other underlying subsystems are from other containers or from the host machine.
+>

-A container is defined by its image as well as any configuration options you provide to it when you create or start it.
+> A container is defined by its image as well as any configuration options you provide to it when you create or start it.
 When a container is removed, any changes to its state that are not stored in persistent storage disappear.

+Docker容器，由镜像启动起来正在运行中的程序。

 #### 2.2.5 Docker Startup Steps